julio-cfa/julio-cfa.github.io/_journal/becoming-a-director.md

 ---
 author: Julio
 date: 2026-03-04
-title: Becoming a Director: My Six-Year Journey in Security
+title: "Becoming a Director: My Six-Year Journey in Security"
 ---

 # Becoming a Director: My Six-Year Journey in Security